rymarinelli/PRS/azure-permissions-exclaim/backend/README.md

 # Mock recommendation backend

-This lightweight Flask service powers the Azure RBAC Risk Advisor extension with AI-backed recommendations.
+This lightweight Flask service powers the Microsoft Defender for Cloud RBAC Advisor extension with AI-backed recommendations.
 A small PyTorch logistic-regression model scores each incoming Azure resource for excess-permission risk and combines the result with a remediation knowledge base for demo-friendly payloads inspired by Defender for Cloud.

 ## Setup
 1. Create and activate a virtual environment (optional but recommended).